astemeric/rb5-ros-wrapper/README.md

     Next we have our ROS intermediary nodes.
 These just handle communication between the User Application and the RB5.
 These are at src/wrapper.cpp and src/update.cpp.
         Wrapper.cpp will listen to the ROS Action Client and send the data to the RB5 application on your computer.
-        Update will listen to the RB5 application on your computer and send the data to the ROS Action Client

-In all honesty, I should have just had them both in one file using threads, but the Action Client API made things a bit more confusing than I was expecting.
-I should have just used regular Publisher/Subscriber communication, but KAIST said they wanted the Action Client API...
+        Update will listen to the RB5 application on your computer and send the data to the ROS Action Client In all honesty, I should have just had them both in one file using threads, but the Action Client API made things a bit more confusing than I was expecting.

 RB5